-I should add that neither The Artist nor The King’s Speech were "likely" PGA Award winners.
-Last year, Alexander Payne’s The Descendants, Tate Taylor’s The Help, and Martin Scorsese’s Hugo would have been more to the (potentially 5,400) PGA Award voters’ tastes; the year before, David Fincher’s The Social Network had been the overwhelming favorite.
-Also worth noting: initially perceived as a box-office disappointment, Silver Linings Playbook has earned $56 million to date in the US/Canada and could theoretically surpass the $100m milestone by Oscar time.
+I should add that neither The Artist nor The King's Speech were "likely" PGA Award winners.
+Last year, Alexander Payne's The Descendants, Tate Taylor's The Help, and Martin Scorsese's Hugo would have been more to the (potentially 5,400) PGA Award voters' tastes; the year before, David Fincher's The Social Network had been the overwhelming favorite.
+Also worth noting: initially perceived as a box office disappointment, Silver Linings Playbook has earned $56 million to date in the U.S. and Canada and could theoretically surpass the $100 million milestone by Oscar time.

 PGA Awards 2013 winner?

 So, who'll win the Darryl F. Zanuck Producer of the Year Award 2013?
 Considering that the "Best Picture" PGA Award winner will be chosen by way of the preferential voting system – i.e., several rounds until the eventual winner reaches more than 50 percent of the vote – I'm betting on Argo.

 Why Argo?
 In all honesty, chiefly because of the well-regarded film's recent momentum.
 Additionally, Argo would be a likely consensus winner because of its theme, its critical reception, and the presence of Ben Affleck and George Clooney as two of the film's producers.
 (The third one is Grant Heslov.)

 Having said that, both Silver Linings Playbook and Lincoln are equally strong contenders, with Zero Dark Thirty a little ways behind them.

 PGA Awards 2013: Less likely possibilities